SarthakMakhija/tech-lessons/_posts/2021-10-27-code-without-tests.md

 }
 {% endhighlight %}

-As a part of this test, we perform left shift on a slice and assert the elements against the expected after shift operation.
+As a part of this test, we perform a left shift on a slice and assert the elements against the expected after shift operation.
 That's really it.

 It only requires us to understand how to write unit tests.
-Honestly, it doesn't take a whole lot of time to add tests, be it unit tests, integration tests, contract tests or API tests, once we understand a few things including -
+Honestly, it doesn't take a lot of time to add tests, be it unit tests, integration tests, contract tests or API tests, once we understand a few things including -
 - What do these tests stand for
     - It is essential to understand what is "unit" in a unit test, what is an "integration" test etc
 - What purpose do these tests serve